sgowdaks/nichirin/README.md

 * `install-solr` to install solr
 * `create-core --core <core name>` to create solr core,
 * `partition-data --path <path to the dataset>` to partition the data

+Contributing and Feedback:
+We welcome contributions!
+If you’d like to enhance Nichirin or report issues, feel free to submit a pull request.
+For feedback or questions, open an issue on our GitHub repository.